 Consider planting spring-flowering seeds and bulbs now, so that they have a chance to put down roots before the warmer weather arrives.
 Allowing them this chance will often mean that they’re likely to be healthier come the spring.
 You’ll also reap the benefits of knowing that you’ve grown everything in your beautiful garden yourself.

 If you’re looking to buy some bulbs or seeds to plant this autumn, then Seed Pantry has a great selection of seeds and bulbs that you can plant in October.
 They also sell seed kits that include seeds, growing essentials (including labels, compost and pots), and instructions on how to sow and care for them.

 Cornflowers, poached egg plant, annual poppies, and larkspur are examples of seeds that can be sown in October, and will flower early next spring.
 Or if you’re looking to plant bulbs, consider planting tulips, lilies, alliums, and crocosmia.

 We’d love to hear from you!

-Do you have any additional tips that you’d like to share?
+Do you have any additional October gardening tips that you’d like to share?
 Or perhaps you’d like to share a photo of your own green space?
-Why not share with others on the gardening community forum or leave a comment below.
+Why not share with others and join the conversation on the gardening section of the Rest Less community forum, or leave a comment below.